slabbi/Z80-CPU-Tester/SOFTWARE/Z80 CPU Tester 1.1/README.md

 1111 - NEC Z80 Clone (NMOS)
 ```

+CMOS-LED:

+* When "on", a CMOS CPU has been detected (`OUT (C),0 outputs $ff`).
+* When "blinking", a CMOS CPU has been detected (`OUT (C),0 outputs $00`).
+* When "off", a NMOS CPU has been detected (`OUT (C),0 outputs $00`).

+U880-LED:

+When "on", a U880 CPU has been detected (U880, UA880, UB880 and similar), otherwise it is "off"

+Example:

 An identified UB880 displays `0100 0100` (Port B).

 Some Notes:
 - Sharp LH5080A - the CMOS Sharp Z80 variant "fails" the CMOS test, and the undocumented `OUT (C),0` instruction behaves the same way it does on NMOS CPUs.
+The CMOS-LED is blinking.

 **Port A:**